Welcome to today's edition of the Rush 24-7 podcast.

 And it certainly means not spending all sorts of money on government employees doing more government work, which was all the first stimulus ever really was.

-Let's go to the phones in St. George, Utah Jeremy, it's your turn on the Rush Limbaugh program.
+Jeremy, it's your turn on the Rush Limbaugh program.

-Create a three-year program, a five year program, a seven year program, and provide the funding for it that you have a lot of this money wouldn't even be getting into the economy for years.
+Create a three-year program, a five-year program, a seven-year program, and provide the funding for it that you have a lot of this money wouldn't even be getting into the economy for years.

-You're not hiring any new people when you're simply expanding work for an agency that's already out there and when you provide this long term funding for the program it means that you're not going to get any kind of an impact now which is why I while I do not support all this brick and mortar pork barrel stuff that you could do at least if you did that there'd be a reaction immediately.
+And when you provide this long-term funding for the program, it means that you're not going to get any kind of an impact now, which is why I, while I do not support all this brick-and-mortar pork barrel stuff that you could do, at least if you did that, there'd be a reaction immediately.

-You build a sport stadium and again I'm not advocating that you would at least have people buying materials and going to work and doing something but they didn't even do that right.
+You would at least have people buying materials and going to work and doing something.

-They didn't even waste money correctly they managed to waste the money without any benefit at all because so much of it went into satisfying their special interests.
+They managed to waste the money without any benefit at all because so much of it went into satisfying their special interest.

 Back in the community that I'm in from Milwaukee, we've got a suburb that was given a grant under the stimulus program for energy conservation.